 When cannabis plants grow, they contain several substances we humans find beneficial, primarily cannabinoids and terpenes.
-In addition, plants such as industrial hemp are specifically cultivated from strains bred for a low percentage of THCA content (less than 0.3% THCA to be grown legally under USDA guidelines).
-Still, most cannabis plants are known for their psychoactive potential.
+In addition, plants such as industrial hemp are specifically cultivated from strains bred for a low percentage of THCA content (less than

 When we intake THC, this molecule travels through our body via the bloodstream, eventually passing through the blood-brain barrier inside our heads.
 From there, the THC molecule “binds” to (or “antagonizes”) specially-designed cannabinoid receptors (known as “CB1 receptors”) located on the cells within our brain; much like a puzzle piece sliding into place, these cannabinoids “fit” precisely into our receptors, giving us the buzz often sought after from smoking (or eating) marijuana.